drak00/AI-plus-Chess/README.md

 # CODE DESCRIPTION

 Composed of five files:
-The `main_menu.py` its the main menu of the game, where you can choose offline or online(in progress) modes The `menu.py` serves as an interface between the `main_menu.py` and `main.py`it connects both files and it provides user with options to the various game modes available
+The `main_menu.py` is the main menu of the game, where user chooses between offline and online (in progress) modes The `menu.py` serves as an interface between the `main_menu.py` and `main.py`, connecting both files and providing the user with options to the various game modes available
-The `main.py` file is the GUI of the engine using pygame to display the chess board, pieces as well as the game simulation.
+The `main.py` file is the GUI of the engine using pygame to display the chess board, chess pieces as well as the game simulation.
 The `engine.py` creates the chess objects (board, pieces, moves e.t.c) and their functionalities.
 The `ai.py` programs our AI bot. below is a detail description of each file

 ## main_menu.py (GUI)

-This is  the file to  be run to start the steam-chess... it is is the start menu of the game.. where you choose offline or online modes. it use the pygame modyke to display the menu window
+This is the file to be run to start steam-chess.
+It uses the pygame module to display the menu window
 *	`option_format`: displays the option to choose from
 *	`menu`: functions that  displays the whole windows, captures events by user and links user to the menu

 ## menu.py (GUI)

-This is also another menu which links the `main_menu.py` with `main.py` (The chess board). it provides user with option on the various game mode they which to choose.
+This links the `main_menu.py` with `main.py` (The chess board). it provides options on the various game modes to choose from.
-*	`display_main`: This function displays the main board (`main.py`) with the mode of user sellected by the user (Human vs Human or AI vs AI)
+*	`display_main`: This function displays the main board (`main.py`) with the appropriate mode selected by the user (Human vs Human or AI vs AI)
 *	`player_format`: adds options to prompt users choice
-*	`main_menu`: displays the menu window, captures user event and links to main
+*	`main_menu`: displays the menu window, captures user events and links to main

 ## main.py (GUI)